brandon-hill/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-Rock Paper Scissors game for theodinprofject
+Rock Paper Scissors game for The Odin Project

-Currently only console accessible